apache/spark/docs/apache-airflow/tutorial_taskflow_api.rst

 Tasks
 -----
-In this data pipeline, tasks are created based on Python functions using the decorator as shown below.
+In this data pipeline, tasks are created based on Python functions using the ``@task`` decorator as shown below.
 The function name acts as a unique identifier for the task.

 .. exampleinclude:: /../../airflow/example_dags/tutorial_taskflow_api_etl.py